VincentWtrs/vincentwtrs.github.io/_posts/2024-03-06-conformal_prediction_prediction_intervals.md

 The reason why we apply data splitting in the first place is very similar to why measuring loss on the training set might be misleading: we don't want optimistically bias the conformity scores $s_i$ and hence the resulting adjustment factor.
 Such a bias would lead to worse results on unseen data, i.e. having incorrect coverages on unseen data.

+## Exchangeability condition
+At the start of this post, we stated that the very light distributional assumptions required, make conformal prediction an extremely valuable tool.
+However, there is one assumption that needs to hold: __exchangeability__.
+Exchangeability is a slightly weaker assumption than the more common independent and identifcally distributed (i.i.d.) assumption which is more well-known.
+Without going into much detail (it can get quite theoretical): any data with serial correction such as time series data generally violates the exchangeability condition.
+Cross-sectional data does adhere the condition more often but not always, e.g. in practice one often observes shifting distributions (covariate shift) which does invalidate the exchangeability condition.
+However, more recently, there are developments in making conformal prediction work (at least approximately) under various less-strict conditions.
+See e.g. Barber et al (2022) [(https://www.stat.berkeley.edu/~ryantibs/papers/nexcp.pdf)](https://www.stat.berkeley.edu/~ryantibs/papers/nexcp.pdf).

+We will assume the exchangeability condition holds from this point on for simplicity sake.

 # Conformal Quantile Regression in Python

 Let's now see how we can use conformal quantile regression in Python.
 First we will load libraries and the _Ames Housing_ data and perform some basic preprocessing on it.